 Is it time to replace your water heater?
-Roy Inch & Sons Service Experts is here with some indicators to look for when determining whether it’s time to buy a new water heating system.
+Roy Inch & Sons Service Experts is here with some signs to look for when determining whether it’s time to buy a new water heating system.

-Rumbling or banging sounds coming from your water heater can be a sign that deposit has built up on the base of the tank.
+Thundering or banging sounds coming from your water heater can be a sign that sediment has built up on the base of the tank.
 This means your equipment will be less efficient and will have to use more gas or electricity to heat your water, resulting in higher water heating bills.
 It also means that the excess time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.

 If you discover water around your water heater tank, you may have a leak.
 Contact an expert plumber to come out and examine your equipment and they can provide you a quote on a new water heater if necessary.